TREYCSE/gameOfwar/README.md

 ### Methods

 Methods are the "functions of Classses" used methods to initialize, modify, or act on an objects' internal state.
+For example:

     shuffle () {
       for (let i = this.numberOfCards - 1; i > 0; i--) {